 Wednesday, November 6, 2024

-Assignment #6: Sehon, Part III/anticipated projects
+Assignment #6: Sehon, Part III/anticipated projects; updated

 1. Begin reading Part III, Sehon; Chapters 6-8.